paulsilcock/gke-terraform/README.md

 Infrastructure-as-Code brings many benefits, such as reproducibility, audit history, consistent environments,  lack of manual intervention etc. But for now this repository doesn't _test_ our infrastructure code, which in a real production setting would be quite scary 😆.
 In the short term:
 * Ensure _all_ infrastructure is reproducible
-  * Currently the artifact registry and static load balancing IP are manually created
+  * Currently the artifact registry is manually created
 * Come up with an appropriate testing strategy
   * Think linting, unit testing, compliance tests, ephemeral pull request environments etc.
   * Note that any strategy must optimize for _cost_, since we're reliant upon GCP free credit (so a duplicate `staging` cluster would be out of the question unfortunately!)